sampsyo/cs6120/content/blog/2025-12-16-facade-layout-compiler.md

 ### 4. Error Recovery and Multiple Error Reporting

-I implemented basic error recovery so the compiler can report multiple errors in a single pass: the lexer reports invalid characters but continues scanning, and the parser skips to the next `row` keyword after encountering a syntax error.
+I implemented basic error recovery so the compiler can report multiple errors in a single pass: the lexer reports invalid characters but continues scanning, and the parser skips to the next row after encountering a syntax error.

 ### 6. Comprehensive Test Coverage